Homemade Dish Soap: How to Make Your Own Health-Friendly Cleaner

 Homemade Liquid Dish Soup

-If you are trying to "go green," one of the first places you'll want to start in is the kitchen.
+If you are trying to "go green," one of the first places you'll want to start is in the kitchen.
 Daily, we expose our skin to chemicals in dish soap.
 Is there reason for concern?

 These chemicals do more than just cause skin irritation.
 A number of chemicals found in common household products are poisonous and carcinogenic.
 Do you really want these chemicals being absorbed through your skin?
-And unless you rinse, very, very well, chances are, chemical residues are left over on your skin, dishes and cutlery.
+And unless you rinse, very, very well, chances are, chemical residues are left over on your skin, on your dishes and on cutlery.
 If you are using commercially-produced dish soaps, there is really no getting away from the chemicals.

-You can protect yourself and your loved ones by switching to safe cleaning products.
+You can protect yourself and your loved ones by switching to a safer products.
 It may help to start with products you use each day in your kitchen, then eliminate products used to clean your bathroom, then tackle the products you use to clean the rest of your house.
 When you finally achieve a chemical-free home, you'll have peace of mind, knowing you no longer come into contact with chemicals that can make you and other family members sick.

 While we can't control the chemicals in the environment, certainly, we can take steps to reduce our exposure--and the first place to start is on the home front.

 It's easy to make your own homemade dish soap and it takes just minutes.
 This first batch of dish soap can be used if you are reacting to your regular dish soap and encountering skin irritation or rashes.
 This makes a thick mixture and you may opt to further refine the recipe to change the consistency by adding additional water.
-I give this soap to get you started but please keep reading this Hub because there are more ideas in store.

 I would suggest using this dish soap if you want to switch right away to a safer dishwashing mixture; however, while Ivory is a purer soap, because it comes in a bar, it likely has thickening ingredients to turn it into an actual bar.
 I've found that the mixture becomes viscous and continues to thicken.
 This homemade dish soap can be used, in a pinch, whenever you run out of dish soap or until you can make a thinner homemade dish soap using ingredients suitable for a thinner mixture (see below).